Neuse River Bridge

 You can use the resources of this site to stay up to date on upcoming events, Branch information, Section news and much more.
 Be sure to check our events calendar regularly so you don't miss any of our organizations upcoming functions.
 Each branch has their own calendar too so you can know exactly when and where all of your meetings will be.

-Save the Date!
-Friday, April 25, 2014 from 8:00am until 4:00pm.
+The Spring Technical Seminar is coming soon!
+It will be held on Friday, April 25, 2014 from 8:00am until 4:00pm.
 Want a chance to earn up 7 Professional Development Hours?
 Attend the North Carolina Section's technical seminar for some excellent professional development and networking opportunities at UNC Charlotte's William States Lee College of Engineering.
-Registration will open soon.
-View the preliminary session information in their flyer.

 WCCB recently visited the Jay M. Robinson Middle School to record some E-Week (now DiscoverE) activities.
 Check out the video at http://www.wccbcharlotte.com/rising/wilsons-world/Students-at-Jay-M-Robinson-Middle-School-Invite-Wilson-to-Check-out-E-Week-245850131.html.